meshapi/grpc-api-gateway/docs/reference/grpc/streaming.md

 #### Error Handling

-If an error occurs while receiving or sending messages, a WebSocket-specific error handler will be invoked with the encountered error.
-After handling the error, both the WebSocket connection and the gRPC streams will be closed.
-Consequently, a reconnection will be required to resume sending or receiving messages.
+If an error occurs while receiving or sending messages, a WebSocket-specific error handler will be triggered to manage the encountered error.
+After the error is handled, both the WebSocket connection and the gRPC streams will be terminated.
+As a result, a reconnection will be necessary to continue sending or receiving messages.

-To communicate an error without closing or interrupting the connection, you should include an error structure in your proto response messages.
+To report an error without closing or interrupting the connection, include an error structure in your proto response messages.

 ### 3. Chunked Transfer

-Chunked Transfer is a streaming method but unlike the other streaming modes, it is not long-lived.
-This mode can be used to stream a large message in chunks.
-For instance, say a user wants to load a large number of items.
-Fetching these items does not take long but sending them over the wire does.
-You can benefit from Chunked-Transfer to process items as they are received by using Chunked-Transfer encoding.
+Chunked Transfer is a streaming method that, unlike other streaming modes, is not long-lived.
+This mode is ideal for streaming large messages in chunks.
+For example, if a user needs to load a large number of items, fetching these items might be quick, but transmitting them over the network can be time-consuming.
+Chunked-Transfer encoding allows you to process items as they are received, making the transfer more efficient.

 #### Error Handling